ljubomirb/go-qr-web/README.md

 run on windows or linux as usual

+## run docker image
+You can run this image on port 8005 (or choose your port)
+> docker run -d -p 8005:8005 ghcr.io/ljubomirb/go-qr-web:latest

+## build image
 docker setup has not been tested at all, but it should look something like this

 1) get this copy